Executive Director

 Board Member

-With over 16 years in the film industry, in both live action production and VFX, Sophie is currently a VFX Producer at Wētā FX working with clients such as Disney, Netflix, and Warner Brothers.
+With over 18 years in the film industry, in both live action production and VFX, Sophie is currently a VFX Producer at Wētā FX working with clients such as Disney, Netflix, and Warner Brothers.
 Liaising with top filmmakers, Sophie is responsible for creating and managing multi-million dollar budgets for films such as Lady and The Tramp and The Batman.
+Her biggest career achievement to date is producing the Academy Award winning Animated Short film War is Over.

 Sophie started her VFX career on the TV show, Spartacus.
 After working at Wētā Digital, Sophie moved to Vancouver, Canada.
 There, she worked on various projects including, The Walking Dead, A Series of Unfortunate Events, Thor: Ragnarok, and Antman and the Wasp.